 Negotiate a deletion from credit reports

 Settling an account does not erase the fact that the default occurred and, therefore, usually does nothing to raise a consumer’s credit scores.
 A settled negative account remains a negative part of your credit report.
-Once the current version, FICO9, is implemented, the scoring formula will ignore all collection accounts that have a zero balance, regardless of whether it was paid or settled.
-But most lenders and credit card companies will not implement the newest version of FICO for a few years from now.
+Once the current version, FICO9, is implemented by more creditors, the scoring formula will ignore all collection accounts that have a zero balance, regardless of whether it was paid or settled.

-If you cannot get a full deletion then at the very least request the settled account be updated to “Paid as Agreed” or “Paid/Settled” because many banks won’t approve your credit card or loan application as long as you have outstanding collection accounts on your credit reports.
+If you cannot get a full deletion, then at the very least, request the settled account be updated to “Paid as Agreed” or “Paid/Settled”.
+Many banks won’t approve your credit card or loan application as long as you have outstanding collection accounts on your credit reports.
 There may even be employers who won’t hire you for certain jobs if you have unpaid debts on your credit report.
 A $0 balance is going to look far better than one that’s still delinquent.

 Negotiations and Agreements should be in writing